-Pursuant to the Company's Restated Certificate of Incorporation (the "Restated Certificate") and By-Laws the Board of Directors has fixed the size of the Board at seven directors.
+Pursuant to the Company's Restated Certificate of Incorporation (the "Restated Certificate") and By-Laws, the Board of Directors has fixed the size of the Board at seven directors.
 The Restated Certificate provides for division of the Board into three classes (Class I, Class II and Class III) of as nearly equal number of directors as possible.
 Thus, Class I and Class III are comprised of two directors each and Class II is comprised of three directors.

-In May 1997, the Board elected Messrs.
-Gfeller and Litman to fill Class II director vacancies and Messrs.
-Bryan Glazer and Edward Glazer to fill Class III director vacancies, in each case to serve until the stockholders had an opportunity to elect Class II and Class III directors.
+In May 1997, the Board elected Mr. Bryan Glazer to fill a Class I vacancy, Messrs.
+Gfeller and Litman to fill Class II vacancies, Mr. Edward Glazer to fill a Class III vacancy, in each case to serve until the stockholders had an opportunity to elect Class II and Class III directors.
 Ronald Lassiter, a director since 1974, resigned as a director effective October 28, 1998.
 The Board of Directors decided not to fill the vacancy created by Mr. Lassiter's resignation and, therefore, has reduced the Board to its present size of seven directors